hastinbe/i3-volume/README.md

   XOSD_PATH                   path to osd_cat
-  HERBE_PATH                  path to herbe VOLNOTI_PATH                path to volnoti-show DUNSTIFY_PATH               path to dunstify CANBERRA_PATH               path to canberra-gtk-play NOTIFY_SEND_PATH            path to notify-send or notify-send.py USE_NOTIFY_SEND_PY          flag to use notify-send.py instead of notify-send NO_NOTIFY_COLOR             flag to disable colors in notifications
+  HERBE_PATH                  path to herbe VOLNOTI_PATH                path to volnoti-show CANBERRA_PATH               path to canberra-gtk-play NOTIFY_PATH                 path to command that sends notifications NO_NOTIFY_COLOR             flag to disable colors in notifications USE_NOTIFY_SEND_PY          flag to use notify-send.py instead of notify-send
 ```

 ## Migrating